 - Neonatal Opioid Withdrawal Syndrome

-- Negative Interactions With Central Nervous System Depressants
+- Dangerous Drug Interactions with Central Nervous System Depressants

 or those with Chronic Pulmonary Disease.

-- Difficulty in Swallowing or Possibly Harmful to Patients with Gastrointestinal Conditions
+- Difficulty in Swallowing or other Possibly Harmful Effects to Patients with Gastrointestinal Conditions

-Oxycontin has a high risk for dependence and eventually addiction.
-When taken in high doses or when combined with other substances, especially alcohol it can cause respiratory distress which can lead to death.
+Oxycontin has a high risk for physical dependence, which eventually, leads to addiction and drug abuse.
+When taken in high doses or when combined with other substances, especially alcohol, the drug can cause respiratory distress, which is life threatening.

-Never change or stop taking an opioid medication without first checking with your prescribing doctor.
-If a specific prescription drug is not working as well as it should, your physician may adjust the dosage or try another medication.
+Doctors prescribing Oxycontin should warn chronic pain patients never to change dosages or stop taking an opioid medication without first seeking medical advice.
+If a specific prescription drug is not working as well as it should, especially after a long-term prescription, your physician may adjust the dosage or try another medication.

-When you’re ready to stop taking opioids, your doctor may try to help you wean off or refer you to a specialized drug treatment program.
-If you have taken an opioid medication for an extended period, give your body time to regulate.
-Otherwise, you may feel uncomfortable symptoms of a withdrawal syndrome.
+When you’re ready to stop taking oxycontin tablets, your doctor may try to help you wean off or refer you to a specialized drug treatment program.
+If you have taken an opioid medication long term, give your body adequate time to regulate after detox.
+Otherwise, you may feel extensive uncomfortable symptoms of a withdrawal syndrome.

 Oxycontin Possible Side Effects

-When people take opioid drugs for a certain amount of time, they develop a tolerance.
-They may feel the need to take higher and higher doses of the medication to feel its effect.
+When people take opioid drugs for long term, they develop a tolerance.
+They may feel the need to take higher and higher doses of the medication to feel the same original effect.
 This need stands due to an actual physiological response which has occurred at the nervous system level.
-Although people who receive legitimate prescriptions for Oxycontin may become dependent on the drug, it does not mean they are also suffering from addiction.
+Although people who receive legitimate prescriptions for Oxycontin tablets may become dependent on the drug, it does not mean they are also suffering from addiction.